 At the residential program we served a new group of 14 children.
-Eight of them we got out of jail and six were street children with tuberculosis.
+Eight of them were released from jail and six were street children with tuberculosis.
 All the children with TB underwent medical therapy: the Directly Observed Treatment Short Course, DOTS, recommended by the WHO.
 All children recovered.

 2002Based on one of the stories from "Black Angels, Street Children Realities", we developed the storyboard to the animation "Daughter", which was to be a main tool in a campaign against child sexual abuse.
 The story was tested on a large group of children and further by our partners from the Center for the Prevention and Treatment of Child Sexual Abuse.

 The animator behind the creation of the characters in "Daughter" was Paw Ravn, who generously volunteered his time and talents at Stairway for 4 months.